-Where to park: You will be assigned to one of the following parking areas: Portage Bay Garage, E12, N29, W8 and W44.
-In February 2019, W45 will also become a PPUP lot.
-PPUP members may also swipe their Husky card to park in E1 at the applicable PPUP rate, or pay the $6 daily rate using a credit card.
+Where to park: You will be assigned to one of the following parking areas: Portage Bay Garage, E12, N29, W08, W44, W45 and South Lake Union.
+PPUP members may also swipe their Husky card to park in E01 at the applicable PPUP rate, or pay the daily rate using a credit card.
 Please note that motorcycles are not allowed in any gated lot or garage.

 If you need to go to a different location for business reasons, you may stop at any

-campus gatehouse to request an out-of-area permit.
+campus gatehouse to request an out-of-area permit or reserve one online.
 Availability of these permits is limited, and depends on the parking area’s capacity at that point in time.
 PPUP permits are not eligible for after hours unrestricted parking.

-Missed deductions or debits are commonly caused by a missed paycheck, a paper paycheck, or insufficient funds on your paycheck or in your Husky Debit Account.
+Missed deductions are commonly caused by a missed paycheck, a paper paycheck, or insufficient funds on your paycheck.
 Transportation Services does not have access to your payroll details; you must contact your payroll coordinator for more information.

 Single occupancy vehicle (SOV) permit

 Must be purchased as a quarterly or annual pass.

 $8.75 daily, $175.00 monthly, $525.00 quarterly, $2100.00 yearly, $210.00 quarterly for UW retirees working part-time on campus

 SOV permits can be purchased either quarterly or annually from the